-Introducing: 17 Greatest Philosophers of All Time.
-Who are the greatest philosophers Of all Time?
-Today, we will be looking at 17 of the greatest minds that ever walked the earth.
+Greatest Philosophers of All Time – The question has been topic on.
+Today, we will be looking at 17 of the greatest Philosophers (minds) that ever walked the earth.

 Our world as we know it has been shaped by philosophy.
 From science to politics, the greatest of minds have challenged the way we see things.